Nursing and Midwifery

 You will be supported throughout your time with us by our friendly community of dedicated personal tutors, course leaders, practice supervisors and assessors in clinical practice and professional staff.
 You will also have access to our extensive clinical skills and simulation facilities which will help prepare you for your time on placement.

-The School is based at the Clinical Education Centre within the University Hospitals of North Midlands NHS Trust.
+The School is based at both the Darwin Building on Keele University Campus and at the Clinical Education Centre within the University Hospitals of North Midlands NHS Trust.
 We have formed close relationships with our clinical partners across the North West and Midlands, and work hard together to provide the experience that our students need to become fully confident and professional Nurses or Midwives.

 The latest news from the School of Nursing and Midwifery.

 Top 10 in Nursing and Midwifery The Guardian University League Table 2020